 For guests: Yes to after-parties, no to flasks.

-“This is not to stop you from meeting up with friends prior for a few drinks, but avoid bringing flasks or bottles in your car to imbibe during the event.
+“This advice is not to stop you from meeting up with friends prior for a few drinks.
+But, avoid bringing flasks or bottles in your car to imbibe during the event.
 This is just rude and disrespectful.
-So, couples choose to have a dry wedding because of budget, others because of family situations (i.e., recovered or non-recovered alcoholics who are family members), and so on.
+Some couples choose to have a dry wedding because of their budget.
+Others do because of family situations (recovered or non-recovered alcoholics who are family members), and so on.
 So, respect the decision and if you would like to get drinks before or after the big event feel free.” – Nora Sheils, Founder Bridal Bliss + Co-Founder Rock Paper Coin

 For more expert advice on all your trickiest wedding conundrums, visit our Planning section.